 2-Total calls for this extension (Incoming + Outgoing + Missed).
 In our example, we had 18 calls.

 3-Comparision with the previous day: (If you selected a specific date, you can’t use this widget with date range).
-You can see two things here: a small up/down arrow, which means current numbers are higher or lower than the previous day’s, and the percentage which means the comparison between the present day and the previous day.
+You can see two things here: a small up/down arrow, which means current numbers are higher or lower than the previous day’s, and a percentage which means the comparison between the present day and the previous day.
 In the example above, our total calls were higher than the previous day’s because we see an arrow pointing up.
 It was 20% more than the previous day’s.

 4-Total incoming call and comparison with the previous day.